-- Recognize the purpose and importance of a hazard communication program in the workplace.
+- Recognize the purpose and importance of a hazard communication program

 Available in English, Spanish